Q: What is Amazon WorkSpaces?

 Q: How do I get started with GPU-enabled Amazon WorkSpaces bundles?

-You can launch Graphics or GraphicsPro bundles using the Amazon WorkSpaces Management Console, or the Amazon WorkSpaces API.
+A: You can launch Graphics or GraphicsPro bundles using the Amazon WorkSpaces Management Console, or the Amazon WorkSpaces API.
 When launching a new WorkSpace, simply select the Graphics or GraphicsPro bundle.
+You may need to request for a quota increase before launching the GPU-enabled bundles.

 Q: How much bandwidth do GPU-enabled Amazon WorkSpaces consume?